 With an estimated £100m a year lost through air leaks in the UK alone, it’s a mystery why any industry wouldn’t want to thoroughly check their machines for air leakages on a regular basis.
 You may think that a tiny bit of air escaping won’t make a difference to your business, but you could be losing as much as £600 a year from just one 3mm hole.

 It is estimated that 20%-40% of generated air in a manufacturing facility is wasted through air leaks and even a small air system that has not been adequately maintained can be costing a business between £2-£7 a day.
+Check out our air leak detector calculator to see just how much this is impacting your business.

 Many businesses may be surprised at how much they could save by fixing their air leaks.
 A recent case study showed an astronomical saving of £37,000 per annum for one business alone-an eye-watering amount!